 SNYP is now able to increase the number of surgeries performed annually

-SNYP has expanded our services to neighboring Josephine, Klamath and Siskiyou counties
+SNYP has expanded its services to neighboring Josephine, Klamath and Siskiyou counties

 Since 1997, SNYP has had to focus our resources only in Jackson County.
 The new clinic allows us to expand our services to neighboring counties.
 In addition, we are now able to not only provide spay/neuter services to the general public but also to shelters and rescue groups.

-SNYP is growing our community (feral and stray) cat services
+SNYP is growing its community (feral and stray) cat services

 Increasing the number of community (feral and stray) cats served is a major incentive for SNYP.
 With the new facility, we can organize ongoing mini-fix-a-thons and begin to make an impact on this overpopulation crisis.